-- Laboratory research experience
+- Laboratory research experience (strongly preferred).

-- Excellent oral and written communication skills
+- Excellent oral and written communication skills.

-- Strong organizational skills and ability to pay attention to details
+- Strong organizational skills and ability to pay attention to details.

-- Ability to proactively manage multiple components of various projects
+- Ability to proactively manage multiple components of various projects.

-- Experience working effectively independently and in teams
+- Experience working effectively independently and in teams.

-- Ability to synthesize information and understand underlying relationships to transfer knowledge to new situations
+- Ability to synthesize information and understand underlying relationships to transfer knowledge to new situations.

-- Exemplary work ethic and professionalism
+- Exemplary work ethic and professionalism.

-- Working knowledge of Outlook, Word, Excel, and PowerPoint
+- Working knowledge of Outlook, Word, Excel and PowerPoint.

 This is a two-year contract position.
 The successful applicant will be an employee of an NIH contracting agency, which offers competitive salaries and a generous benefits package.
-To be eligible, candidates must be eligible to work in the U.S. (the agency cannot sponsor employment visas).
-Candidates must also be able to pass a Federal background check, using Standard Form-85.
+To be eligible, candidates must be eligible to work in the U.S. (The agency cannot sponsor employment visas.)
+Candidates must also be able to pass a federal background check using Standard Form-85.

 How to Apply

-Please email resume (include GPA) and cover letter to NHGRIERPRecruitment@mail.nih.gov.
-In your cover letter, please address the following:
+Please email your resume (including GPA) and cover letter to NHGRIERPRecruitment@mail.nih.gov.

 - Your exposure to and interest in genetics/genomics.